akhileshkumarp/akhileshkumarp_VSD_RISC-V_SOC_Tapeout_Program_week1/week1_tasks/Day_2/README.md

 2.Divide a huge design to multiple sub modules to tackle big design.

+Various flop coding styles and optimization

+17-SKY130RTL D2SK3 L1 Why Flops and Flop coding styles part1
+Lets see different styles of coding flops and types of flops available.
+-> with just combinational circuits the propagation delay adds glitches to the signal, to prevent it with the proper timing sequence we use flops. flops are used in combinational path as a glitch filters, with sync/async resets/ initializations with proper values to prevent glitch insertions.

-Various flop coding styles and optimization 17-SKY130RTL D2SK3 L1 Why Flops and Flop coding styles part1 18-SKY130RTL D2SK3 L2 Why Flops and Flop coding styles part2
+18-SKY130RTL D2SK3 L2 Why Flops and Flop coding styles part2

 19-SKY130RTL D2SK3 L3 Lab flop synthesis simulations part1
 20-SKY130RTL D2SK3 L4 Lab flop synthesis simulations part2
 21-SKY130RTL D2SK3 L5 Interesting optimisations part1